weaveworks/weave/site/cni-plugin.md

 ###Installing the Weave Net CNI plugin

-The Weave Net CNI plugin is installed when you run `weave setup`, if your machine has the directories normally used to host CNI plugins.
+If your machine has the directories normally used to host CNI plugins, then the Weave Net CNI plugin is installed when you run `weave setup`.

 To create those directories, run (as root):